PKiman/saltstack_rabbitmq_extended/README.md

 Just copy the 2 folders _states and _modules into your file_roots as documented here: https://docs.saltstack.com/en/latest/ref/states/writing.html#states-are-easy-to-write

+Known issues:
+In case of extending (add additional arguments) existing exchanges, queues and bindings those must be removed and created again.

 How to use the state modules?

 ```yaml